rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 ## What We'll Be Doing

-- Using Flask to create a Web API
+- Using Flask to create a REST API

 <aside class="notes">
 - front-end communicate with back-end <br />